hailusong/nlp-qa/README.md

 | pre-trained ALBERT with QA head on SQuAD2 | | | Use the pre-trained QA model to test the target data set |

 ### Fine-tune Resourcing
-Sourees:
+1. Soures
         - According to [**HuggingFace SQuAD readme**](https://github.com/huggingface/transformers/tree/master/examples/question-answering)

-1. Fine-tunes BERT on the SQuAD1.0 dataset, BERT-base
+2. Fine-tunes BERT on the SQuAD1.0 dataset, BERT-base

 | Environment | Speed (s/it) | Total Time |
 | ----------- | ------------ | ---------- |